-For the 2020-2021 academic year, all eligible students will receive a college issued laptop.
+For the 2021-2022 academic year, all eligible students will receive a college issued laptop.
 Eligibility is defined as

 - Minimum of 6 Program Credits

 - Enrolled in a program that is eligible for Financial Aid

-- Not on Academic Denial
+- · Not on Academic Denial

-- Good Financial Standing
+- · Good Financial Standing

 All students will receive a rebate for the technology fee.
-Next year, the 2021-2022 academic year, all eligible students will be charged a technology fee of \$400 each semester.
-Two year program students will be able to keep the machine after two years.
+Next year, the 2022-2023 academic year, all eligible students will be charged a technology fee of \$400 each semester.
+Two-year program students will be able to keep their assigned laptop after two years.
 Short-term program students will need to turn the hardware back in.
+Students enrolled in less than 6 credits per semester can opt in.
+Liberal Arts students can opt in regardless of enrolled credits.
+Contact chargertech360@swtc.edu with questions.